Skip to content

 You can apply for a patent if your invention is something new, innovative, and is something you can make or use.
 In this context, inventive means that your creation cannot be an obvious modification of something that already exists.

 To apply for a patent in the UK, you should apply online through the UK Intellectual Property Office.
-Your application must include a description of your invention and its technical features.
-You can also submit technical drawings that help to illustrate your invention and its function.
+Your application must include a detailed description of your invention, including its technical features.
+You can also submit technical drawings that help illustrate your invention and its function.

 Once you have filed your patent application, you will receive a filing date from the UK Intellectual Property Office.
-You can start to use the ‘patent pending’ notice when you get this date.
+You can start using the ‘patent pending’ notice as of this date.
 It may take around five years to obtain a patent, but this filing date means you can utilise your invention.
+As patents require your invention to be ‘new’, launching your invention before securing your filing date could invalidate your application.

 Because patents are an extremely valuable business asset and the application process is complex, you should seek expert legal advice.
 A patent attorney or IP lawyer can advise you of the likelihood of obtaining a patent for your invention.
-They can also help draft your patent application to give it the best chance of success.
+They can also help draft your patent application to increase its chances of success.

 Other Ways of Protecting Products

 If you are developing a new product and are hoping for patent protection, you must keep your invention secret until you apply for the patent.
 If you need to discuss it with anyone else, you should ask them to sign a non-disclosure agreement.
-This will show that you have taken steps to keep your invention secret.
+This will demonstrate that you have taken steps to maintain the secrecy of your invention.

 Checking Other Patents